What is Best Practice?

 - Become more competitive

-- Increase sales and develop in new markets
+- Increase sales and development in new markets

 - Manage and reduce costs and become more efficient